lraichik/Crime_data_prediction_and_analysis/README.md

 ## Dashboard

-I made a dashboard for this information with Tableau, which can be seen at this link [https://public.tableau.com/profile/levi.raichik#!/vizhome/BaltimoreMDCrimeData/Dashboard1](https://public.tableau.com/profile/levi.raichik#!/vizhome/BaltimoreMDCrimeData/Dashboard1).
+I made a dashboard for this information with Tableau, which can be seen at this link: [https://public.tableau.com/profile/levi.raichik#!/vizhome/BaltimoreMDCrimeData/Dashboard1](https://public.tableau.com/profile/levi.raichik#!/vizhome/BaltimoreMDCrimeData/Dashboard1).
 It allows you to filter based on crime, date, time, neighborhood and whether a crime occured inside or outside.
 There is a map there which will then shade neighborhoods based on the amount of crime that occured there.
 You will also see a line plot underneath that about the information you are viewing.